rootmos/twitch-cli/README.md

                         create chat input channel at PATH/CHANNEL (default:
                         ~/.twitch-cli/channel)
   --chat-read-only      lurker mode
-  --follow CHANNEL      follow CHANNEL (may be used multiple times) --unfollow CHANNEL    unfollow CHANNEL (may be used multiple times) --title-max-length TITLE_MAX_LENGTH
+  --chat-join-parts     display who joins and leaves the chat --follow CHANNEL      follow CHANNEL (may be used multiple times) --unfollow CHANNEL    unfollow CHANNEL (may be used multiple times) --title-max-length TITLE_MAX_LENGTH